d3v3l0/gtwiwtg/README.md

 (defun thread-through (elem vec)
   "Creates a generator that produces a series of N vectors of length N, where N is one greater than the length of VEC.
-The vectors produced by this generator have the same elements of VEC but have ELEM inserted at each possible spot, N spots in all.
+The vectors produced by this generator have the same contents as VEC but have ELEM inserted at each possible spot, N spots in all.

    Note: The generator reuses the memory that it returns on each step.
-If you intend to collect to products of the generator, you should copy them to somehow first."
+If you intend to collect the values of the generator, you should copy them on each iteration."

   (let ((buffer (concatenate 'vector vec (list elem)))) ;; reusable buffer
     (map! (lambda (idx)